OCA/stock-logistics-workflow/stock_picking_batch_creation/readme/USAGE.md

 criteria for the batch creation.
 When all your criteria are set, click on the *Create Batch Picking* and lets the magic happen.
 A new window will open with the created batch picking.

+To easy users operation, you can create batch creation profiles:

+Go to *Inventory -\> Configuration -\> Batch Creation -\> Batch Creation Profiles

+Fill in the name of the profile you want to create and then all the parameters.

+After having created the first profile, you'll have now a new wizard that appear when you want to create batches that allows you to choose the profile to use.
+If you select nothing, the default parameters are loaded.

 ### Behind the scene